mikailaliyev/mikailaliyev/README.md

 # 💫 About Me:
-I am currently working on a fullstack app using MERN stack.
+Working on my portfolio using AstroJS😍

 ## 🌐 Socials: